rpmuller/ePubs/WesternPhilosophy.md

 ethic to which Nietzsche's strictures can be justly applied.
 Pascal and Dostocvsky hi* own illustrations have both something abject in their virtue.
-Pascal sacrificed his magnificent mathematical intellect to his God, thereby attributing to Him a barbarity which was a cosmic enlargement of Pascal's morbid mental tor*
+Pascal sacrificed his magnificent mathematical intellect to his God, thereby attributing to Him a barbarity which was a cosmic enlargement of Pascal's morbid mental tortures.

-795

-WESTERN PHILOSOPHICAL THOUGHT

-tures.
 Dostoevsky would have nothing to do with "proper pride*'; he would sin in order to repent and to enjoy the luxury of confession.
 I will not argue the question how far such aberrations can justly be charged against Christianity, but I will admit that I agree with Nietzsche in thinking Dostoevsky's prostration 'contemptible.